-On "Auto" option a circuit is completed from R-B/W1 and R-Y1 on each heating "on" cycle, energizing reversing valve solenoid and pulling in compressor contactor starting compressor and outdoor motor.
+On "Auto" option, a circuit is completed from R-B/W1 and R-Y1 on each heating "on" cycle, energizing reversing valve solenoid and pulling in compressor contactor, starting compressor and outdoor motor.
 R-G also make starting indoor blower motor.
 Heat pump heating cycle now in operation.

-The second option has no "Auto" changeover position, but instead energizes the reversing valve solenoid constantly whenever the system switch on subbase is placed in "Heat" position, the "B" terminal being constantly energized from R. A thermostat demand for heat completes R-Y1 circuit, pulling in compressor contactor starting compressor and outdoor motor.
+The second option has no "Auto" changeover position, but instead energizes the reversing valve solenoid constantly whenever the system switch on thermostat is placed in "Heat" position, the "B" terminal being constantly energized from R. A thermostat demand for heat completes R-Y1 circuit, pulling in compressor contactor starting compressor and outdoor motor.
 R-G also make starting indoor blower motor.

 On a call for 2nd stage heating, circuit R-W2 makes at the thermostat pulling in the heat contactor for the strip heat and blower operation.
-On a call for third stage heat, R-B/W1 breaks, dropping out heat pump, and R-W3 makes, bringing on second heat contactor, if so equipped.
+Upon the dropping out of the compressor signal, the emergency heat relay pulls in the second heat contactor, if equipped.